sst/sst/www/docs/constructs/v1/GraphQLApi.snippets.md

 ### Configuring the API

 You can also configure the API with a custom domain, access log format, CORS settings, and authorization settings.
+For more detailed examples refer to the [`Api`](Api#examples) examples.

 #### Configuring custom domains